Kxvin1/ct_log_parser_challenge/README.md

 ### 4. Check file validity - How to run tests

+- First, add your file to the "log_files" directory and change the 'log_file' (in main.py) variable to the name of your file

-If you would like to test if your log file is accepted, run the following command in the root directory
+- Then if you would like to test if your log file is accepted, run the following command in the root directory

 ```bash
 pytest